wesbos/es6-articles/13 - Creating HTML fragments with Template Literals.md

 document.body.innerHTML = markup;
 ```

 Using the ternary operator, we can use that to add any featured artist if there is one, otherwise it will just use a blank string, which will remove the featured artist brackets.

-That's a nice little way to do an if statement right inside.
+There we have it - a nice little way to do an if statement right inside template strings.

+### Template Strings Render Functions

 The first few examples were pretty simple, but what happens when your data starts to get a little bit complex?